Program activities are for kids who will are 8-12 years old.

 Children with a communicable disease cannot return to the lab until a doctor has agreed to the return.
 In the event that your child was exposed to a communicable disease, a notice will be placed on the front desk notifying you of the symptoms to look for and if medical treatment is necessary.

 Should your child become ill at The Scholar Ship, your child will be isolated from other children and you will be asked to pick up your child within one hour of notification.
 If the parents cannot be reached, the person listed on the registration form will be contacted.
-The school reserves the right to terminate care if parents continue to be unreachable in the event of an illness.

 We will make multiple reasonable attempts to alleviate a situation before recommending termination.
 Termination of a child will only be made for the following reasons: